 With patience and consistency, your Corgi will become the independent and confident dogs that you want him to be!

 Do Corgis Get Depressed?

 Corgis can get depressed similar to how humans experience depression.
-They may lose interest in things they once loved, they may be extra sleepy and lethargic, have a change in sleeping or eating habits.
+They may lose interest in things they once loved, they may be extra sleepy and lethargic, and have a change in sleeping or eating habits.
 Anxiety and depression can look very similar in your Corgi.

-Some of the same symptoms of anxiety-like whining, howling, aggression may also be signs of depression.
+Some of the same symptoms of anxiety-like whining, howling, and aggression may also be signs of depression.
 Your Corgi could have a mixture of anxiety and depression.

 The most common cause of depression in a Corgi is the loss of a companion pet or loved one.
 Being rehomed can also be traumatic and cause depression and anxiety.

 Your Corgi can overcome depression.
 Make sure to get your dog outside for fresh air and exercise including walks and playtime.

 Try spending more time with your Corgi and reward him for happy behavior such as tail wagging or showing interest in you or a toy.